The Liberties, Dublin: 19th century

 The Tenter House was erected in 1815 in Cork Street, financed by Thomas Pleasants.
 Before this, the poor weavers of the Liberties had either to suspend work in rainy weather or use the alehouse fire and thus were (as George Newenham Wright expresses it) "exposed to great distress, and not unfrequently reduced either to the hospital or the gaol".
 The Tenter House was a brick building 275 feet long, three storeys high, and with a central cupola.
 It had a form of central heating powered by four furnaces, and provided a place for weavers to stretch their material in bad weather.

 Part of the area was redeveloped into affordable housing and parkland by the Iveagh Trust, the Dublin Artisans Dwellings Company and Dublin City Council in the early to mid-twentieth century.
-The slums, poverty and hazardous dereliction have since been wiped away, and only a few scattered pockets remain to be demolished.

 The Ordnance Survey recorded the following areas within the county of the city of Dublin in the 1830s: